Notalifeform/arlo-timelapse-lambda/README.md

 # Thank you

-Big thanks to [jeffdwalter](https://github.com/jeffreydwalter/) for providing the pyhton library and fixing a threadin issue that I ran into using this libraryon AWS Lambda.
+Big thanks to [jeffdwalter](https://github.com/jeffreydwalter/) for providing the pyhton library and quickly fixing a threading issue that I ran into using this library on AWS Lambda.

 # See also